-Amounts payable to fellow Group undertakings are repayable within 12 months, unsecured and are entitled to a relevant market rate, including a margin based on the weighted average of the Group's return on cash investments.
+Amounts payable to fellow Group companies are unsecured and are entitled to a relevant market rate, including a margin based on the weighted average of the Group's return on cash investments.

 There is minimal exposure to currency risk as external borrowings are retained or converted to USD using cross currency swaps.
 Intercompany balances are predominately in USD.